protofire/solhint/README.md

   uint[] a;
 ```

-You can disable rules on a given line.
-For example, to disable validation of time and block hash based computations
+You can disable specific rules on a given line.
+For example:
-in the next line:

 ```solidity
   // solhint-disable-next-line not-rely-on-time, not-rely-on-block-hash